lyndon025/playtested/src/content/article/2023-10-22-high-speed-little-toys-arcade-style-racing--impressions---hot-wheels-unleashed-2-turbocha.md

 ---
-title: "High-speed, little toys arcade-style racing | Impressions - Hot Wheels Unleashed 2: Turbocharged"
+author: lyndonguitar
+category: Review
-description: "The first game was one of my lowkey go-to racing games to play on the Steam Deck.
+description: 'The first game was one of my lowkey go-to racing games to play on the Steam Deck.
 Now it gets a sequel which honestly flew under my radar until its release recently.
-Hot Wheels Unleashed 2: Turbocharged is continuation of the original game with some noticeable improvements, especially in the gameplay and content."
+Hot Wheels Unleashed 2: Turbocharged is continuation of the original game with some noticeable improvements, especially in the gameplay and content.'
+featured: false
 pubDate: 2023-10-22
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "turbocharged"]
+tags:
-featured: false
+- taptap
+- turbocharged
-thumb: ""
+thumb: ''
+title: 'High-speed, little toys arcade-style racing | Impressions - Hot Wheels Unleashed
+  2: Turbocharged'
 ---

 The first game was one of my lowkey go-to racing games to play on the Steam Deck.
 Now it gets a sequel which honestly flew under my radar until its release recently.
 Hot Wheels Unleashed 2: Turbocharged is continuation of the original game with some noticeable improvements, especially in the gameplay and content.